mar10/pyftpsync/README.md

     meta data file inside the local folders.
 This is not bullet proof and may fail under some conditions.

-In short: pyftpsync is not (nor tries to be) a distributed version control system.
+In short: pyftpsync is not (nor tries to be a replacement for) a distributed version control system.
 Make sure you have backups.

 ## Usage